Relativistic Quantum Information of Anyons: Introduction

-Recently, quantum information in a relativistic limit and in non-inertial frames has attracted the attention of many researchers to the new field of relativistic quantum information \cite{fuentes2005alice,alsing2006entanglement,mehri2011pseudo,mehri2015quantum,fuentes2010entanglement,mohammadzadeh2015entanglement, mohammadzadeh2017entropy,friis2013entanglement} The entanglement of bosons and fermions have been studied with interesting results \cite{fuentes2005alice,alsing2006entanglement}.
-It has been found that entanglement degrades at high limit accelerations in both bosonic and fermionic cases as a result of appearance of a horizon in accelerated frames.
-Entanglement in bosonic modes has been found to vanish but that of fermionic modes to survive at the infinite limit of acceleration.
-Researchers have also investigated entanglement generation for boson and fermion modes in an expanding universe \cite{fuentes2010entanglement,mohammadzadeh2015entanglement,liu2016quantum}.
+Quantum teleportation in accelerated frames and in the background of Schwarzschild spacetime \cite{mehri2015quantum,xiao2020enhanced}, densecoding in non-inertial frames \cite{farahmand2017superdense,grochowski2017effect} and transmission of quantum information through quantum fields \cite{simidzija2020transmission} are some examples of quantum information processes in relativistic domain.

 Moreover, investigations have shown behavioral differences between boson and fermion modes in relativistic frames.
 The present study considers anyon modes in a non-inertial frame and investigates variations in entanglement with respect to the acceleration as an attempt to shed more light on the differences between boson and fermion modes.
 To achieve this goal, a model is introduced for the study of entanglement of anyons in non-inertial frames.
 The results thus obtained will be compared with those obtained for bosons and fermions in non-inertial frames.

 The paper comprises the following four sections.
 In Section \ref{sec:level2}, a brief review is presented of previous studies of entanglement of fermion and boson modes in non-inertial frames.
 In Section \ref{sec:level3}, a density matrix is proposed for anyon modes and entanglement variation in response to varying accelerations is studied for different values of the fractional parameter.
-Finally, a summary of the results is presented in Section \ref{sec:level4}.
+In \ref{sec:level4} relative entropy of coherence is computed.
+Quantum fisher information is studied in sec \ref{sec:level5}.
+Finally, a summary of the results is presented in Section \ref{sec:level6}.